-The 2013 Volvo C30 ranks 8 out of 11 Upscale Small Cars.
-This ranking is based on our analysis of 61 published reviews and test drives of the Volvo C30, and our analysis of reliability and safety data.
+The 2013 Volvo C30 ranks 10 out of 14 Upscale Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Volvo C30, as well as reliability and safety data.

-With a turbocharged five-cylinder engine, no test driver calls the 2013 Volvo C30 the most powerful or fun-to-drive model in the class, but most are pleased with its performance.
-Auto reviewers find that the C30 doesn’t struggle to get up to highway speed, and think its standard six-speed manual and optional five-speed automatic transmissions are smooth, but some reviewers say neither transmission makes the C30 sporty.
+With a turbocharged five-cylinder engine, no reviewers calls the 2013 Volvo C30 the most powerful or fun-to-drive model in the class, but most are pleased with its performance.
+Auto reviewers find that the C30 doesn’t struggle to get up to highway speed, and think its standard six-speed manual and optional five-speed automatic transmissions are smooth, but some test drivers say neither transmission makes the C30 sporty.
 With the automatic transmission, the C30 achieves 21/30 mpg city/highway, according to the EPA.
 Those ratings rank the C30 toward the bottom of its class.
-The 2013 C30 receives a lot of positive comments for accurate steering and outstanding road grip, but some test drivers say the C30’s ride is too bumpy for their liking.
+The 2013 C30 receives a lot of positive comments for accurate steering and outstanding road grip, but some reviewers say the C30’s ride is too bumpy for their liking.